 Rabbi Mordechai Becher

-Originally from Australia, Rabbi Becker is senior lecturer of the Gateways Organization, author of “Gateway to Judaism”—now in its ninth printing—and an instructor at Yeshiva University, where he is pursuing a doctorate in Medieval Jewish History.
-Rabbi Becher served in the IDF, has answered thousands of questions on AsktheRabbi.com, and has led tours through Africa, Australia, China, Europe, Israel and Russia.
+Originally from Australia, Rabbi Becher is senior lecturer of the Gateways Organization, author of “Gateway to Judaism”—now in its ninth printing—and an instructor at Yeshiva University, where he is pursuing a doctorate in Medieval Jewish History.
+Rabbi Becher served in the IDF, has answered thousands of questions on AsktheRabbi.org, and has led tours through Africa, Australia, China, Europe, Israel and Russia.

 DIRECTOR OF OPERATIONS

-As a first generation Russian immigrant, Lena deeply appreciates the accessibility of Judaism in New York.
-A practicing pharmacist before she joined The Brownstone, Lena spent six months in Israel, which inspired her to devote herself to a Jewish cause.
-In her spare time, Lena writes a fashion blog, and enjoys thrift shopping and spending time with her spunky dog, Kuzya.
+Lena deeply appreciates the accessibility of Judaism in New York.
+A practicing pharmacist before joining The Brownstone, Lena spent six months in Israel, which inspired her to devote herself to a Jewish cause.
+In her spare time, Lena writes a fashion blog, enjoys thrift shopping, and loves to travel.

 Our weekly Shabbat dinners are fun and festive, with great food and an even better atmosphere.
 Discover the spirituality of Shabbat as you meet new friends.